 Note: Paroxetine and fluoxetine can reduce the effectiveness of some cancer treatment medicines”.

-In Hot Flashes: Diagnosis & Treatment – Treatment: Antidepressants the (United States), dated 20 December 2023, Mayo Clinic elaborate on:
+In Hot Flashes: Diagnosis & Treatment – Treatment: Antidepressants, dated 04 March 2025, the (United States) Mayo Clinic elaborate on:

-These medications aren’t as effective as hormone therapy for severe hot flashes, but they can be helpful to women who can’t use hormones.
-Possible side effects include nausea, difficulty sleeping or drowsiness, weight gain, dry mouth or sexual dysfunction”.
+Antidepressants don’t work as well as hormone therapy for strong hot flashes.
+But they can help people who can’t use hormones.
+Possible side effects include nausea, trouble sleeping or feeling sleepy, weight gain, dry mouth or trouble having sex”.

 Hot Flushes + Depression